karlolukic/impact-of-GDPR-on-online-tracking/README.md

 2. Open the R project in **RStudio Desktop**.

-3. Install the required packages if you haven't already:
+3. Install the required packages if you have not already:

     ``` r
     install.packages(c("dplyr", "ggplot2", "fixest", "flextable", "magick", "here", "readr", "data.table", "tidyr", "scales"))